pygame/pygame/docs/reST/ref/key.rst

 .. function:: start_text_input

-   | :sl:`start handling IME compositions`
+   | :sl:`start handling Unicode text input events`
    | :sg:`start_text_input() -> None`

    Start receiving ``pygame.TEXTEDITING`` and ``pygame.TEXTINPUT``
-   events to handle IME.
+   events.

    A ``pygame.TEXTEDITING`` event is received when an IME composition is started or changed.
 It contains the composition ``text``, ``length``,